qio1112/career-talk-frontend/README.md

 *Yipeng Zhao, Personal Project*
 # CareerTalk Angular Front-end
 ## Project Overview
-The career talk is web application for college student users to get the information about career fairs happening in their schools and schedule talks of some chosen companies to reduce the time span of waiting in lines.
-Colleges can create a school user to upload new career fairs with information of companies and talks.
+The career talk is a web application for college student users to get the information about career fairs happening in their schools and schedule talks of some chosen companies to reduce the time span of waiting in lines.
+Colleges can create school users to upload new career fairs with information of companies and talks.
 Career talk is a MEAN stack RESTful application.
 This is the Angular front-end of the application.
 Click the [link](https://github.com/qio1112/career-talk-backend) to check the back-end.

 ## Getting started